jcpetro97/ansible-role-firewalld/README.md

 * default zone
 * interface of a zone
 * source of a zone
-* service rules (with purging of undefined rules, if wanted)
+* service rules
 * port rules
 * rich rules

 Requirements
 ------------

-Tested on RHEL 7, CentOS 7 and Fedora 29 only.
+Tested on Ubuntu 18.04 and 20.04

-Ansible 2.0 or above

 Role Variables
 --------------